HAndradi/AST-Project/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0

-## Old Readme content

-1. Programming Language: Python3<br>
-2. Coding Standard: PEP 8<br>
-3. Testing Framework: Unit Test<br>
-4. Data Structure: Lists of Objects<br>
-5. Input & Output formats: Lists of Tuples where each object consists of name(type string), number(type int), confidence(type int)<br>